zaidalyafeai/holy-edge/README.md

 ```

 ## Testing with pre-trained model
-Edit your config file to change the location of the pre-trained HED model
+Edit your config file located at `hed/configs/hed.yaml` to change the location of the pre-trained HED model

 ```
 save_dir: <path_to_repo_on_disk>/hed
 test_snapshot: 5000
+# location where to put the generated edgemaps during testing
+test_output: '<path>'
 ```

 Run predictions